Geeksltd/MSharp.Docs/Tutorials/3/README.md

 This class properties are ordered as requirements and we have inherited from **ListModule** generic class that is a M# framework class and by adding *Domain.
 Project*  class we tell M# framework, it's a list module class and its responsibility is to list projects.

-Now it is time to add a form module that is responsible for adding and editing operations.
-We continue our work by creating a *ProjectAdd.cs* and *ProjectEdit.cs* class in a *Project* folder under the *Modules* folder in *#UI* project:
+Now it is time to add a form module that is responsible for adding and editing operations.Create a folder named **Project** under the *Modules* folder in *#UI* project, create two *form modules* named **ProjectAdd.cs** and *ProjectEdit.cs* in it, and edit them with the following code snippets:

 ```csharp
 using MSharp;